Keep reading to find out:

 There are a lot of cases on how businesses use an intranet, so we’ll link you to a few.
 Randstad Sourceright, a recruitment company, used their intranet to connect a global workforce.
 Trimble Solutions uses theirs to enhance productivity.
-ZPG, the company behind Zoopla and uSwitch, have never had one single source of truth for internal knowledge and communication.
+ZPG, the organization behind Zoopla and uSwitch, have never had one single source of truth for internal knowledge and communication.
 Now the organization has one place to access everything.
 Have a look at our customer success stories for more information.

 Happeo is a community-powered employee communications platform.
 The tool combines intranet, enterprise social networking, collaboration and targeted distribution of news into one single platform.
 According to Happeo success in today's competitive markets depends on a organization's ability to engage, align and retain talent.
 The purpose of Happeo is to re-define the traditional “intranet” category, by emphasising the community-aspect of the platform.
 Besides that Happeo enables internal communicators, HR and leaders to both distribute news top down, but also leverage the power of a strong employee community to create a high-performing digital culture where employees feel part of a team, feel their voice is heard and can crowd-source knowledge and information.

 There might be many reasons why an organization uses an intranet.
 In essence an intranet is used for productivity.
 Its purpose is to connect employees, to enable collaboration and enhance internal communication.
 Depending on an organization’s structure, an intranet can solve more problems like overcoming social barriers.